Firebleu/Autoinstallpackages/README.md

 ```

 🎮 Included Packages
-    - Gaming: Lutris, Steam, Wine
-    - Multimedia: VLC, GIMP, OBS Studio
+    - Steam

 📜 Notes
-Ensure you have an active internet connection.
+- Ensure you have an active internet connection.
-Run the script with administrative rights to avoid errors (not root).
+- Run the script with administrative rights to avoid errors (not root).
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------